dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2103: Unsustainable institutions need reevaluation.
+### T2103: Unsustainable theatres or museums should reconsider their business models.

 |Support|
 |---|